cfpb/design-manual/brand-guidelines/typography.md

 <p>Avenir Next is the primary brand typeface and can be used across all formats from print to digital.
 Its round and geometric letterforms are approachable and modern.</p>

-<p>Avenir Next is great for titling, pull-quotes, lists, and lengthy body copy.</p>

 <div class="content-33 content-first">
 #### Avenir Next Demi Bold
 </div>